Haeryz/wine/README.md

 # Wine Quality Prediction API

 This project provides a multi-interface API for predicting wine quality using a machine learning model.
 The API is available through three different interfaces: REST API with FastAPI, REST API with Flask, and GraphQL.
+It also includes frontend interfaces in Next.js and Streamlit.

 ## Features